Reorder cheques online or call us at 1-888-723-8881. We'll put your new cheques in the mail right away.

 Refer a friend

-To refer a friend, you must be a resident of Canada who has reached the age of majority in your province or territory of residence, be registered for Simplii Financial Mobile or Online Banking and have a No Fee Chequing Account, High Interest Savings Account or Personal Line of Credit or Cash Back Visa Card, and comply with all terms.
+To refer a friend, you must be a resident of Canada who has reached the age of majority in your province or territory of residence, be registered for Simplii Financial Mobile or Online Banking and have a No Fee Chequing Account, High Interest Savings Account, Personal Line of Credit or Cash Back Visa Card, and comply with all terms.

 To get your unique referral link, sign on to mobile or online banking and select "Refer a friend."
 You can share this link with friends.

 When your friend uses your referral link, they must follow all the instructions to set up their new Simplii account and complete the eligible activities:

 If your friend opens a No Fee Chequing Account or High Interest Savings Account, they must make a deposit of at least $100 within 6 months after account opening, and maintain a minimum balance of $100 for at least 30 days.

-If your friend opens a Cash Back Visa Card or Personal Line of Credit, they must use a minimum of $100 from the account within 6 months after account opening.
+If your friend opens a Cash Back Visa Card or Personal Line of Credit, they must use or spend a minimum of $100 from the account within 6 months of opening the account.

 You can refer friends and family who aren’t already Simplii clients, who have no prior banking relationship with Simplii Financial since November 1, 2017, and are residents of Canada who have reached the age of majority in their province or territory of residence.

 Unfortunately, no. Your friend must use your unique referral link.
 They must meet all eligibility requirements and follow all the instructions to set up their new account, and complete the eligible activities for both of you to qualify.